 Colon cancer, also called colorectal cancer, originates in the colon or rectum.
 It is also called colorectal cancer.
 A family history or genetics may predispose you to be at risk for colon cancer, but smoking and obesity, dietary factors, and inflammatory bowel disorders such as Crohn’s disease and Ulcerative Colitis can also put you at risk.
 In some cases, the cancerous section of your colon or rectum can be completely removed through surgery.
-Your diagnosis and treatment plan at the Mays Cancer Center will include your input and we’ll work to answer your questions and help you feel confident about your care decisions.
+Your diagnosis and treatment plan at UT Health San Antonio MD Anderson Cancer Center will include your input and we’ll work to answer your questions and help you feel confident about your care decisions.

 Colorectal cancer is the fourth most common cancer diagnosed in the United States.

-Why choose the Mays Cancer Center for colon cancer?
+Why choose UT Health San Antonio MD Anderson Cancer Center for colon cancer?

 As a National Cancer Institute (NCI) designated cancer center, we offer care delivered by a multidisciplinary team.
 Our colorectal cancer team led by gastrointestinal oncologists and includes: